-NUR 485 Contempory Topics in Nursing and Health Care (3 Credits)
+NUR 485 Contemporary Topics Nursing/Health Care (3 Credits)

-This course provides an opportunity for the emerging generalist in the practice of professional nursing to apply knowledge and skills in an area of personal interest in nursing.
-Under the supervision of the instructor, students will identify and conduct a project or participate in work experience.
-Projects chosen by students may be related to research, leadership or nursing practice.
-Examples of projects that may be selected include, but are not limited to: (1) creation and presentation of a research poster; (2) planning for and teaching of patient/clients or lay health workers; and (3) development and implementation of educational or service programs.
-Student projects are designed to address contemporary and emerging issues in nursing.
+Provides an opportunity for the emerging generalist in the practice of professional nursing to apply knowledge and skills in an area of personal interest in nursing.
+Under the instructor's supervision, students will identify and conduct a project or participate in work experience.
+Projects chosen by students may be related to research, leadership or nursing practice and are designed to address contemporary and emerging issues in nursing.

-NUR 485H Honors: Contempory Topics in Nursing and Health Care (3 Credits)
+NUR 485H Hnrs Contemp Topics Nursing/Health Care (3 Credits)